African Coffee Guide: Varieties and Brands You Should Know

 Most of the coffee is grown by small farmers using banana trees for natural shade.
 Some of the highest-end coffees are found in the foothills around Mt.
 Kilimanjaro, the best known of which are Moshi, Kilimanjaro, and Arusha.
 They all earn the designation of Strictly High Grown.

-Tanzanian coffee is known for bold flavors and bright acidity.
+Tanzanian coffee is known for bold flavors and acidity.
 The high grown African coffee beans from Kilimanjaro resembled some of the best Ethiopian coffees in their fruity and floral character.
 You can taste notes of kiwi, juicy berries, and sweet chocolate, with darker roasts yielding a spicier character.

 African coffee is some of the finest in the world.
 Though known collectively for their fruity flavors and winy acidity, each country offers unique assets thanks to differences in production, processing, and climate.

-Use this guide to choose your favorite African growing region, or better yet, treat yourself to a continental feast of coffee and try them all!
+Use this guide to choose your favorite African coffee growing region, or better yet, treat yourself to a continental feast of coffee and try them all!

 Other African countries that export specialty coffee include Malawi, Uganda, and Zambia, but they remain small players.
 Stay tuned because we’ll be reporting more on these African coffee growing regions as their prestige increases.